 - Add vegetables, 2 Tbsp. olive oil, and onion soup mix to a gallon-sized Ziploc bag and shake until vegetables become evenly coated with mix.

-- Add veggies to Instant pot and distribute evenly around roast.
+Put veggies in Instant pot and distribute evenly around roast.

 - Place lid on Instant pot with steam valve closed.

-- Switch Instant Pot setting to "manual" and set for 80 minutes on "high" pressure.
+Switch Instant Pot setting to "manual" and set for 60-80 minutes on "high" pressure (70 minutes seems to work ok, judge the time depending on the size of your roast).

 - Do a natural release for at least 10 minutes, then quick release.

-- Remove from roast from instant pot, slice, and serve with vegetables.
+Remove roast from instant pot, slice, and serve with vegetables.

 - Use extra drippings from the instant pot to make gravy or au jus.